Ticker

 Enema is a procedure in which enema liquid is passed into the rectum to be held there for a short time to stimulate the bowel, to flush and drain the colon from stubborn stool or other blockages.

 Enema liquid is usually water-based and can be prepared at home.
-Some of the common ingredients in enema liquid include saline, Epsom salt, sodium phosphate, lemon juice, apple cider vinegar, soap suds, etc.
+Some of the common ingredients in enema liquid include saline, Epsom salt, sodium phosphate, lemon juice, apple cider vinegar, soap suds, etc. However, medical consultation is advised before the use.

 Retention enema liquids are water-based as well as oil-based and are prepared to be held in the rectum for a longer period (15 minutes or more) than the normal ones, to facilitate softening of the stools and easier evacuation.
 They may contain coffee, mineral oil, probiotics, herbs, etc.